papagorgio23/AISports_Chatbot/data/nlu.md

 - I want to sign up for A.I.
 Sports betting advice
 - sign up for your stuff
 - Sign up for your shit
+- i do want to sign up
+- Sign up

 ## intent:ask_weather
 - How is the weather today?